 Here is a list of things you can do to ensure your sunscreen is safe:

-• Free Of: This Coppertone sunscreen with Zinc Oxide is hypoallergenic and free of fragrance, dyes, parabens, PABA, octinoxate and oxybenzone
+- Free Of: This Coppertone sunscreen lotion SPF 50 with Zinc Oxide is free of oxybenzone, octinoxate, PABA, parabens, dyes and fragrance

-• Zinc Oxide Active Sunscreen: This Coppertone sunscreen is made with 100% naturally sourced Zinc Oxide plus nourishing extracts (tea leaf, sea kelp, and lotus)
+- Soothing Formula: Coppertone body sunscreen SPF 50 made with 100% naturally sourced Zinc Oxide plus nourishing botanical extracts (tea leaf, sea kelp and lotus extract) to calm and soothe skin

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.